 A sun shade can do more than just create a sheltered spot in a sunny spot: it will focus attention on a seating area, can provide privacy and can even block a terrible view.
 Of course, you can buy sun shades designed specifically for the purpose, but any washable fabric will work – the brighter the better.

-6. Hang solar powered fairy lights
+6. Hang solar-powered fairy lights

 This is really the quickest update of them all – and one of the most effective come evening.
 Fairy lights add a cosy and romantic ambience to any garden, and distract from any features that are less desirable.
 Choose solar powered garden lights for an eco-friendly, super-fast update.

-7. Update your garden furniture
+7. Freshen up your garden furniture

 9. Edge the lawn

 Lawn edging is an easy and effective solution for scruffy-looking borders, and for generally adding definition and poise to your garden design.
 There are lots of materials to choose from, and most lawn edging can be installed in under an hour.
-See these lawn edging ideas for inspiration.

 10. Add garden cushions to make your outdoor dining area comfy